noiseprotocol/noise_spec/noise.md

  implemented more efficiently than by calling `ENCRYPT` (e.g.  by skipping the authentication tag calculation).

- * **`KDF(kdf_key, input)`**: Takes a `kdf_key` of 256 bits and some
- input data and returns a new cipher key.
-The `kdf_key` will be a random secret key and the KDF should implement a "PRF" based on the `kdf_key`.
-The KDF should also be a collision-resistant hash function given a known `kdf_key`.  `HMAC-SHA2-256` is an example KDF.
+ * **`KDF(key, input)`**: Takes a `key` of 256 bits and some input data and returns a 256-bit output.
+This function should implement a cryptographic "PRF" keyed by `key`.
+This function should also be a collision-resistant hash function given a known `key`.  `HMAC-SHA2-256` is an example KDF.

  * **`HASH(data)`**: Hashes some input data and returns a collision-resistant hash output of 256 bits. `SHA2-256` is an example hash function.

 3.2.
-The  `CipherState` object
+The  `cipherstate` object
 -------------------------------

-A `CipherState` can mix inputs into its internal state, and can encrypt and decrypt data based on its internal state.
-A `CipherState` contains the following variables:
+A `cipherstate` can mix inputs into its internal state, and can encrypt and decrypt data based on its internal state.
+A `cipherstate` contains the following variables:

  * **`k`**: A symmetric key of 256 bits for the cipher algorithm specified in